Minorities in Iraq

 Minorities in Iraq have been incredibly influential to the history of the country, and consist of various ethnic and religious groups.
 The largest minority group in Iraq is the Kurds, with Turkmen following shortly after.
 Prior to the 2003 invasion of Iraq, Assyrians constituted a sizeable population of 1.5 million, and belonged to various different churches such as the Assyrian Church of the East, Chaldean Catholic Church, and the Syriac Orthodox/Catholic Churches.
-Other minority groups in Iraq include Armenians, Mandaeans, Baha'i, and Marsh Arabs, among others.
+Other minority groups in Iraq include Armenians, Mandaeans, Baháʼís, and Marsh Arabs, among others.